Your capital is at risk and returns are not guaranteed

 - An extended period of deflation

-There are also specific risks that relate to each individual project, so please read the risks section of the Offer Document before you decide to invest.
+There are also specific risks that relate to each individual investment, so please read the risks section of the Offer Document before you decide to invest.

 All of the investments on Abundance are designed to create something good for the environment and society, and generate a financial return, but each investment has its own return, terms and risks.
 The length of each investment will vary, with the shortest being 1 year and the longest up to 20 years.

 The risks with each investment will depend on the type of project or company.
 Earlier stage projects, such as construction or development, are typically (although not always) higher risk than businesses that are already up and running.
 Investments with a higher return are usually correlated with higher risks.
 You should always make sure you have carefully read through the Offer Document, including the risks section and made sure that particular investment is right for you.